codefresh-io/cap-docs.codefresh.io/_docs/integrations/dockerhub.md

 title: "Docker Hub Registry"
 description: "Push, Pull and Deploy images from Dockerhub"
 group: integrations
+sub-group: container-registries
 toc: true
 ---

 Codefresh has native support for interacting with Docker Hub registries.
-Adding a Docker Hub integration in Codefresh allows you to reference the integration in external tools such as GitHub Actions by the name of the integration account, instead of explicit credentials.
-See [Image enrichment overview]({{site.baseurl}}/docs/integrations/image-enrichment-overview/) and [GitHub Action integration]({{site.baseurl}}/docs/integrations/github-actions/).
+For information on adding a Docker Hub integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/) .

 ### Prerequisites
 Before you configure settings in Codefresh to integrate Docker Hub registry, do the following: